GOP unveils massive tax cut plan

 Under the new brackets, taxpayers who make less than $24,000 a year would pay no income tax, those who make under $90,000 would pay 12 percent, those under $260,000 would pay 25 percent, and those under $1 million would pay 35 percent.
 Income over $1 million would still be taxed at the current top rate of 39.6 percent.

+The bill also makes good on a longstanding conservative goal to repeal the so-called Johnson Amendment, which prohibits non-profit organizations like churches from directly endorsing or opposing political candidates.

 Sticking points, however, emerged immediately in a bill whose release had been delayed by a day as negotiators hammered out details late into the night Wednesday.
-The proposed changes to the mortgage interest deduction, for instance, sent home builder stocks tumbling.
+The proposed changes to the mortgage interest deduction, for instance, sent home builder stocks tumbling as related industry groups came out against the bill.

-And it remains to be seen if the treatment of state and local taxes will appease enough Republican lawmakers from high-tax states like California, New York and New Jersey.
-Several sent a signal by withholding their support on a procedural vote last week.
+And it remains to be seen if the compromise over the deduction for state and local taxes (SALT), which tax writers want to repeal, will appease enough Republican lawmakers from high-tax states, who could be the crucial swing votes for a bill expected to have little margin for error.

-Rep. Lee Zeldin of New York, one of the most outspoken defenders of the state and local tax deduction, said he was not satisfied.
-“I am a No to this bill in its current form," he said in a statement.
-"Adding back in the property tax deduction up to $10,000 is progress, but not enough progress."
+While the California delegation bit its tongue, perhaps owing to the influence of House Majority Leader Kevin McCarthy, R-Calif., a number of Republicans from New York and New Jersey said they couldn't support the current bill, citing both the state and local tax deduction issue and the mortgage deduction provision.

+Lawmakers from both states are working together to increase their leverage, but Rep. Frank LoBiondo, R-N.J., who came out against the bill, said he's concerned there are not enough of them.
+"I’m worried that the problem for my constituents doesn’t get fixed and their taxes go up," he told reporters.

 Objections inside the party also led to a last-minute change on the corporate tax rate cut, making it permanent instead of temporary.

-Still, the Federation of Independent Business, a powerful group that typically sides with Republicans, came out quickly against the bill for "leav[ing] too many small businesses behind."
-But the group said it would work with lawmakers to try to resolve the hangup.
+Still, the Federation of Independent Business, a powerful group that typically sides with Republicans, said the plan "leaves too many small businesses behind," while the U.S. Chamber of Commerce said, "a lot of work remains to be done," even though they support the bill over all.

+The bill does not include a repeal of the Affordable Care Act's individual healthcare mandate, which Trump called for in a tweet this week, but Republicans left the door open to adding it later, which they say could save $300-400 million.

+"I am optimistic that there is a overwhelming consensus in the GOP conference that the individual mandate ends up in the House bill," said Mark Meadows, R-N.C., the chairman of the conservative House Freedom Caucus.

 The Ways and Means Committee plans to revise the bill next week as the GOP moves toward passage in the House later this month.
 The Senate is working on its own bill, which would have to be reconciled with the House version before a final piece of legislation gets sent to Trump's desk.